Can Magnolia Trees Be Transplanted?

 After transplanting

-After transplanting, watch the moisture of the soil around the roots for two years.
-As soon as the soil dries out more than 1 to 2 inches, water the magnolia with a few gallons of water.
+After transplanting, watch the soil moisture around the roots for two years.
+Water the magnolia with a few gallons when the soil dries out more than 1 to 2 inches.

 Mulch the magnolia with a 2-inch-thick layer of organic mulch.

 Be sure to mulch the root zone to dry it out more slowly.
 Use pine bark or compost for this.
 The layer of mulch should be about 2-3 inches thick.
-Avoid volcano mulching, which means do not bury the trunk in the mulch.
+Avoid volcano mulching, which means not burying the trunk in the mulch.

 Avoid volcano mulching.